robin-raymond/zax.io/strong-weak.md

 ### Transferring `own` pointers to `strong` pointers

 Pointers qualified as `own` can be transferred to pointers qualified as `strong`.
-Once the transfer is completed, the original `own` pointer will point to nothing as the `strong` pointer will track the lifetime of the instance.
-Likewise, pointers qualified as `strong` can be transferred to pointers qualified as `own` on the condition that no other pointers qualified as `strong` point to the same instance of a type otherwise the resulting `strong` pointer will point to nothing.
+Once a transfer is completed, the original `own` pointer will point to nothing as the `strong` pointer will track the lifetime of the instance.
+Likewise, pointers qualified as `strong` can be transferred to pointers qualified as `own` on the condition that no other pointers qualified as `strong` points to the same `type`'s instance otherwise the resulting `own` pointer will point to nothing.

 Caution: care must be taken when transferring an allocated `own` pointer to a `strong` pointer.
 Pointers qualified as `own` are allocated using the standard allocator which is typically set to the sequential allocator by default.
-If an `own` pointer gets transferred later into a `strong` pointer, the standard allocator should be replaced with the parallel allocator.
+If an `own` pointer gets transferred later into a `strong` pointer, replacing the standard allocator with the parallel allocator may be desired.

 ````zax
 print final : ()(...) = {